 How do I meet a dog I am interested in?

 The first step is to fill out an adoption application!
-Once the application is filled out and approved, a meet and greet will take with the dog you are interested in!
+Once the application is filled out and approved, a trial will take with the dog you are interested in!

 How long are dogs in your care?